browserengineering/book/book/invalidation.md

 animate _layout-inducing_ properties this way because they change not only the _display list_ but also the _layout tree_.
-And while it's best to avoid animating layout-inducing properties, many user interactions that need to be responsive but change the layout tree.
+And while it's best to avoid animating layout-inducing properties, many user interactions need to be responsive but change the layout tree.

 One good example is editing text.
 People type pretty quickly, so even a few frames' delay is distracting.
 But editing changes the HTML tree